JonEilers/The_Project/README.md

 * How to find leaves in the tree section of the jplace file
 * Talk to statistican about hidden markov models and other math shit
 * Newick file format
-* Email Robin how much of our proposal paper can be shared if we are basically doing the exact same propject. what sort of reference can we include.
 * look for figures to use. figure for jplace file, fat tree with placement labels, example of python code

 ### Project proposal paper: